 It may be that you don't need a face-lift but a more minor procedure that will achieve your goals.

 Your surgeon may also suggest additional minor changes, such as a chin implant or eyebrow lift.
-He or she may use computer imaging to show you how you'll look with these changes and may also take photos of you to assess your situation.
+They may use computer imaging to show you how you'll look with these changes and may also take photos of you to assess your situation.

 At your consultation, your surgeon should also talk to you about risks and costs.